PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 08:18:24
+Last updated: 2024-04-06 08:19:31
-Random Quote: You shouldn't like things because people tell you you're supposed to. - Jonathan Byers
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary